koompi/koompi.org/content/basic/Search and Find/searchfind.en.md

 + **name** – case sensitive
 + **iname** – case insensitive

-Remember, Open-source is very particular about the case, so if you’re looking for a file named text.txt, the following command will return no results.
+Remember, Open-source is very particular about the case, so if you’re looking for a file named .txt, the following command will return no results.
 ```
 sudo find / -name filename.extension
 ```